szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

 should be able to

-- create a simple Rmarkdown file
+- create a simple Rmarkdown file, run it in RStudio and get html report
 - upload files to their github account

 TODO: what else?